nkarl/scala.simple-banking-backend/README.md

 [scala3-example-project](https://github.com/scala/scala3-example-project/blob/main/README.md).

-### Description
+### Project Description
-This is a rebuild of the simple banking system project I have previously built in Python.
-This project will be written in Scala and Java with an SQLite database.
-I will be using the SQLite API for Java because Java is a mature language thus should have good documentations for the API.
+This project is a rebuild of the simple banking system project I previously built in Python two months ago.
+This project will be written in mostly Scala and some Java (where support for Java API is more accessible).
+I will be using the SQLite API for two reasons:
+1. I am still new to Scala3 and do not know many APIs for Scala3
+2. I want to practice interoperability between Scala and Java

+Java is a mature language; therefore, its documentations for SQLite integration should be much more abundant.

-The system will consist of a SQLite database and a CLI to make queries and commits to the database.
-In this project, I also would like to try learning and applying threading to this application by isolating queries to a separate thread.
+This system will consist of an SQLite database and a CLI to make queries and commits to the database.
+In this project, I also would like to try to apply multi-threading.
+I plan to accomplish this by encapsulating interactions for each user into a session, which in turn can be run in its own separate thread.
+The user of this system should be able to accomplish the following tasks:

+- Create a new account
+- Log in to an existing account
+- Exit from the program

+### Future Plan
 Once the prototype has taken form, I plan to develop and expand it further by replacing the SQLite API with PostgreSQL.

-### Tech stack
+### Tech Stack
 - Scala3
 - Java adopt@openJDK-1.11.0.11
-- SQLite
+- SQLite (API for Java)
 (Future: PostgreSQL)